Texas A&M-CC visits Northwestern State following Coleman’s 25-point game | WTOP News

 Natchitoches, Louisiana; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Northwestern State hosts the Texas A&M-CC Islanders after Kendal Coleman scored 25 points in Northwestern State’s 79-70 win over the Incarnate Word Cardinals.
+BOTTOM LINE: Northwestern State faces the Texas A&M-CC Islanders after Kendal Coleman scored 25 points in Northwestern State’s 79-70 win against the Incarnate Word Cardinals.

-The Demons are 4-2 in home games.
+The Demons are 4-2 on their home court.
 Northwestern State ranks third in the Southland with 15.7 assists per game led by Brian White averaging 3.5.

 The Islanders are 3-1 in Southland play.
 Texas A&M-CC scores 78.7 points and has outscored opponents by 10.9 points per game.

-The teams meet for the second time in conference play this season.
-The Islanders won 89-67 in the last matchup on Jan.
-6. Isaac Mushila led the Islanders with 27 points, and Robert Chougkaz led the Demons with 14 points.
+The teams play for the second time this season in Southland play.
+The Islanders won the last matchup 89-67 on Jan.
+6. Isaac Mushila scored 27 points to help lead the Islanders to the victory.

 LAST 10 GAMES: Demons: 3-7, averaging 69.5 points, 33.3 rebounds, 15.0 assists, 5.8 steals and 2.4 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 82.5 points per game.